From Galway to the Cliffs of Moher: 5 Best Ways to Get There

 Given its relative proximity to Galway, using public transit to get to the Cliffs of Moher and back in a day is doable.
 Options include using Irish Rail to Ennis, a trip of 30 minutes, and then catching a bus to the Cliffs of Moher, an additional hour's journey time.

-Alternatively, you could take the bus from Galway to the visitor center at the cliffs.
+Alternatively, you could take the bus from Galway to the Cliffs of Moher Visitor Center.
 Be aware, though, that's it not fast: expect to spend up to three hours each way, with frequent stops and a few connections along the way.

 5. From Galway to the Cliffs of Moher by Bike and on Foot